EmCat2000/manual/08-oop-with-procedures/index.md

 ## Inheritance via Delegation

 So, our objects now have local state variables and message passing.
-What about inheritance\index{inheritance} ?
+What about inheritance\index{inheritance}?
 We can provide that capability using the technique of *delegation*\index{delegation}.
 Each instance of the child class\index{child class} contains an instance of the parent class\index{parent class}, and simply passes on the messages it